oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 - `vue-router`: the standard for routing between pages in Vue
 - `okta/okta-vue`: the Okta helper for Vue

-To learn more about how Okta integrates with Vue, take a look at [the GitHub page](https://github.com/okta/okta-vue) for the `okta/okta-vue` project.
-There are also more resources and example applications listed on in [the Okta docs for Vue](https://developer.okta.com/code/vue/).
+To learn more about how Okta integrates with Vue, look at [the GitHub page](https://github.com/okta/okta-vue) for the `okta/okta-vue` project.
+More resources and example applications are listed in [the Okta docs for Vue](https://developer.okta.com/code/vue/).

 Replace `main.js` with the following.
 Look at the `OktaAuth` configuration object.
 Notice the client ID and issuer URI are pulled from a `.env` file.